pksunkara/reign/reign_view/README.md

 You can check the [examples](https://github.com/pksunkara/reign/tree/master/examples/views) to see how they are used.

+Please refer to [reign_derive](https://docs.rs/reign_derive) for more information about the usage of helper macros.

 ##### views-actix

 * Enables `render_actix` helper and `render!` can be used for actix's request handler.